 What Can You Win From A Class Action Lawsuit?

-If a class action results in a favorable outcome, you will receive compensation that is equal across the class, with the possible exception of the lead plaintiff.
-These winnings are typically awarded in the way of financial compensation.
+If a class action results in a favorable outcome, you will receive compensation that is equal across the class members, with the possible exception of the lead plaintiff.
+These settlement claims are typically awarded in the way of financial compensation.

 One factor to consider when deciding whether to join a class action is the degree of harm you have suffered relative to the rest of the class.
 If you believe you’ve suffered losses that are greater than other members of the class, you may be able to receive more compensation by opting out of the class action and filing an individual claim.